qursa-uc3m/libcoap-pqc-bench/network_emulation/README.md

 ```
 You will be asked to confirm that you are running an existing machine.

+> Note: ensure you properly set the different device's IP addresses and that you use the correct interface.
+You can check what is your computer's interface name with `sudo ip a` (usually the second entry).

 In any case, let's install NetEm on the VM
 ```bash
 sudo apt update